-Due to its high spatial resolution, the HiFI+ data were used as a context information, and the first frame of each observation was used to align the GREGOR FOV with respect to the HMI data.
+Due to its high spatial resolution, the HiFI+ data were used as context information and the first frame of each observation was used to align the GREGOR FOV with respect to the HMI data.
 Typically, such alignments are made with a cross-correlation algorithm \citep[e.g.,][]{reardon2012, hammerschlag2013}.
-However, these have been shown not to work on quiet-Sun regions close to the limb \citep{Adur2020, Pietrow2023}.
-Instead, a manual approach is used, such as the mosaic alignment tools from the ISPy library \citep{ISPy2021}, where bright points are used for reference.
-Based on the jitter of the limb, we estimate our alignment accuracy to be about two GRIS pixels, or 0.27\arcsec, which is negligible everywhere except at the extreme limb.
+However, they have been shown not to work on quiet-Sun regions close to the limb \citep{Adur2020, Pietrow2023}.
+Instead, a manual approach is used instead, for instance, with the mosaic alignment tools from the ISPy library \citep{ISPy2021}, where bright points are used for reference.
+Based on the jitter of the limb, we estimated our alignment accuracy to be about two GRIS pixels, or 0.27\arcsec, which is negligible everywhere except at the extreme limb.

 Once aligned to HMI, the target frames of both HiFI+ and GRIS were aligned to obtain an accurate pointing for the GRIS frames.
 Afterwards, a $\mu$-value was assigned to each spectrum, and the array was sorted.
-In \citet{Pietrow2023}, the intensity calibration was carried out by fitting a polynomial between three disk center observations, which were taken at the start, middle, and end of the mosaic in order to compensate for atmospheric extinction changes throughout the observing period.
+In \citet{Pietrow2023}, the intensity calibration was carried out by fitting a polynomial between three disk center observations, which were taken at the start, middle, and end of the mosaic to compensate for atmospheric extinction changes throughout the observing period.
 However, this approach could not be used, as only two disk center measurements were taken at either ends of the observations.
-Therefore, a new approach was taken where a continuum point, in this case 10\,823~\AA, is chosen and each $\mu$-position is set to match the predicted intensity of \citet{Neckel94} at that wavelength as the rest of the spectrum is scaled accordingly.
-This approach is not valid beyond $\mu = 0.08$ as these values are extrapolated from the rest of the fit \citep[Fig.~6 in][]{Pietrow2023}.
-For this reason, we do not fit our CLV beyond $\mu = 0.1$.
+Therefore, a new approach was taken where a continuum point, in this case 10\,823~\AA, was chosen and each $\mu$-position was set to match the predicted intensity of \citet{Neckel94} at that wavelength as the rest of the spectrum is scaled accordingly.
+This approach is not valid beyond $\mu = 0.08,$ as these values must be extrapolated from the rest of the fit \citep[Fig.~6 in][]{Pietrow2023}.
+For this reason, we did not fit our CLV beyond $\mu = 0.1$.